notofonts/noto-docs/src/miniarticles/NotoSansNKo.md

 # Noto Sans NKo

-Noto Sans NKo is a sanserif design intended for general use for the N’Ko script.
+Noto Sans NKo is a sanserif design for texts in the N’Ko script.

-It contains 184 glyphs and 5 OpenType features, and supports 79 characters from the Unicode blocks: NKo, Arabic.
+Noto Sans NKo contains 184 glyphs, 5 OpenType features, and supports 79 characters from 2 Unicode blocks: NKo, Arabic.

 ## Supported writing systems